US Food

 Deadline: April 27, 2026

 99% of US farmed animals are raised in factory farms.
-But only 3% of animal charity funding goes to farmed animal organizations.
-The movement has momentum — what it lacks is money and the right people to bring it in.
+But only 3% of animal charity funding goes to organizations working to change this system.
+The movement has momentum — what it lacks is funding and people power.

 The US Food System Reform Fellowship trains you to do both: raise the funding and do the work.
 You start with intensive fundraising training, pitch for your own placement, and then spend seven months inside the organizations leading the fight for food system reform in the US.

-We provide the infrastructure.
+We provide the tools and the infrastructure.
 You make it happen.

 Apply Now